lgatto/TeachingMaterial/Exercises/Exercise-04.md

 # A short microarray analysis

-## Create am `marray` list
+## Create an `marray` list

 We are going to use `read.csv` to import our comma-separated spreadsheet into `R`.
-Setting `row.names = 1` uses the first columns to define the row names of the resulting data frame.
+Setting `row.names = 1` uses the first column of the imported spreadshhet to define the row names of the resulting data frame.

 ```r